 All course e-mail correspondence must be done through a valid OSU name.# account.
-Expect a 24-hour response time when communicating with TAs and Professor Jones (jones.5810@osu.edu).
+Expect a 24-hour response time (and potentially longer Friday - Sunday) when communicating with the TAs and Professor Jones (jones.5810@osu.edu).
 We are here to support you, but just not quite in a true "on-demand" sense.

-Attendance and Participation
+Attendance and Participation Course Delivery

-Course Delivery